chinapedia/wikipedia.abstract.en/Page/Funeral.md

 Islamic

-Algeria_1779_Antique_Hand_Col_Print._Algerine_Funeral.jpgn funerals]] FUNERALS IN ISLAM (called Janazah in Arabic) follow fairly specific rites.
+n funerals]] FUNERALS IN ISLAM (called Janazah in Arabic) follow fairly specific rites.
 In all cases, however, sharia (Islamic religious law) calls for burial of the body, preceded by a simple ritual involving bathing and shrouding the body, followed by salat (prayer).

 Burial rituals should normally take place as soon as possible and include: